ray-project/ray/doc/source/ray-air/tuner.rst

 Defining the search space
 -------------------------

-The Tuner API takes in a `param_space` argument where you can define the search space that Ray Tune will use to try out hyperparameter configurations.
+The Tuner API takes in a `param_space` argument where you can define the search space from which hyperparameter configurations will be sampled.

 Generally, you can search over most arguments and configurations provided by Ray AIR (and your own options).
 This includes Ray Datasets, Preprocessors, the distributed training configuration (ScalingConfig) and general hyperparameters.

-The main exclusion here are all arguments of the :class:`ray.air.config.RunConfig`, which are inherently un-tunable.
-Another exclusion is the :class:`ray.tune.tune_config.TuneConfig`, which defines the tuning behavior itself - the settings apply to all trials and thus can't be tuned.

 Examples for common parameters (depending on the Trainer and model) you can tune are: